 Are Edge extensions a good long-term privacy solution?

 They’re useful for browser-level privacy, but for comprehensive protection—especially on mobile and desktop apps beyond Edge—pair with a reputable, full-device VPN.
-Edge vpn update
+Tuxler vpn edge extension 2026

 Can I use multiple Edge extensions at once?